triazo/immersive_scaler/Readme.md

   the highest vertex, but when this toggle is set, it will scale it based on the eye height instead.
 When this is checked, the button to get the current height will also respond based on eye height.

-- **Legacy Scaling**: With VRChat's IK 2.0 system, the scaling ratios used by the platform are different, but there is still the option to use the Legacy IK system, with legacy scaling.
-Enabling this will tell immersive scaler to use the legacy scaling ratios.

 - **Bone Overrides**: Immersive scaler has a list of bone names preprogrammed, and if your bone isn't detected will throw an